Code management and sharing

 • All code should be managed using a version control system, preferably git.

-• Code should be regularly pushed to a remote server, preferably github.
+• Code should be regularly pushed to a remote server, preferably Github.

-• Any substantive code copied or adapted from another source (e.g. stackoverflow) should be attributed to the source
+• Any substantive code copied or adapted from another source (e.g. stackoverflow) should be attributed to the source (including the URL of the source).

-• Care must be taken to avoid sharing private passwords, AWS Credentials, and other confidential information when using Github.
-Any accidental breach should be dealt with and reported to Russ and other relevant parties immediately.l.
+• Care must be taken to avoid sharing identifiable data, private passwords, AWS credentials, and other confidential information when using Github.

 Code review